 How do you connect the Corsair HS55 SURROUND?

 The Corsair HS55 SURROUND has a standard 3.5mm TRRS headphone jack, which means it’s compatible with many devices, including smartphones, the Steam Deck, PlayStation 4, PlayStation 5, Xbox Series S/X, and the Nintendo Switch in handheld mode.
 Corsair also includes a USB adapter for PC and Mac.
 This adapter is essential for enabling support for iCUE when using the headset—the software won’t recognize it over 3.5mm.
-Of course, you can still use the HS55 just fine over 3.5mm on PC, it just won’t support certain features.
+Of course, you can still use the HS55 just fine over 3.5mm on a PC; it just won’t support certain features.

 How well does the Corsair HS55 SURROUND attenuate noise?